 Some might think it's not good because the plot is convoluted and hard to follow.

-Yes, Frankenstein is considered a Gothic novel.
-It has many typical elements like a dark and mysterious setting, a tormented protagonist, and themes of horror and the supernatural.
+Yes, Frankenstein is widely considered a Gothic novel.
+It features many elements typical of the genre, like dark and mysterious settings, supernatural elements, and a sense of horror and dread.